German Dative Object

 Test your knowledge with multiple choice flashcards

-What defines a dative object in German grammar?
+What role do verbs with dative objects play in German grammar?

 Next